MatthieuMichon/aoc-rtl/25/6/README.md

 The input decoding is implemented in two steps:

 - Deserialization of the JTAG bitstream in bytes by the `tap_decoder` module.
 - Consolidation of ASCII digits into binary values and control of the signals for routing these values into the proper memory instance and address.
+This is done by the `input_decoder` module.

 ## Data Stores